Starting a Business

 - Market share

-- Your window of chances to enter the market
+- Your window of opportunity to enter the market

 - Any obstacles that may limit you as you enter the market